SM Spirituality Media

 What the word means

-The Sanskrit guru literally means heavy, in the sense of one who carries weight — the popular folk-etymology gu (darkness) + ru (dispeller) is found in late texts like the Advaya-tāraka Upaniṣad but is a back-formation rather than a primary derivation.
-The classical sense is structural: the guru is the figure within a lineage (paramparā) who has received the transmission and is authorised to pass it on.
-The relationship is not a teaching contract — the student is not buying a curriculum — but an apprenticeship in recognition, in which the transmission is held to occur as much through what is unsaid as through what is said.
-Closely related terms in the Hindu traditions include ācārya (formal preceptor), upaguru (subsidiary teacher) and satguru (the true guru, capable of revealing the absolute).
-The Tibetan lama and the Vietnamese thầy play structurally similar roles in their respective Buddhist lineages, with their own technical specifications.
+Sanskrit guru literally means heavy, as in one who carries weight.
+The popular folk-etymology gu (darkness) + ru (dispeller) appears in late texts like the Advaya-tāraka Upaniṣad, but it is a back-formation, not the primary derivation.
+The classical sense is structural.
+A guru is the figure within a lineage (paramparā) who has received the transmission and is authorised to pass it on.
+The relationship is not a teaching contract.
+The student is not buying a curriculum but undertaking an apprenticeship in recognition.
+The transmission is held to occur as much through what is unsaid as through what is said.
+Closely related terms in the Hindu§ traditions include ācārya (formal preceptor), upaguru (subsidiary teacher), and satguru (the true guru, capable of revealing the absolute).
+The Tibetan lama and the Vietnamese thầy play structurally similar roles in their respective Buddhist lineages, each with their own technical specifications.

 What the relationship is for

 Inside the lineages that take the role seriously, the guru is held to be the operative agent of the recognition the student is seeking.
-The student's preparation — practice, study, ethical observance — produces the conditions in which the transmission can land; the transmission itself is something the student receives rather than achieves.
-Nisargadatta Maharaj's *I Am That* is a recorded guru in this technical sense — the dialogues are not a teaching for the general reader but the residue of work that was being done in the room.
-Ram Dass's account of meeting Neem Karoli Baba — Maharaji — and having his unspoken thought about his recently deceased mother named back to him is the most circulated English-language testimony of an encounter with a satguru; the *only God* story is its compact form.
-The pattern is consistent across lineages: the guru does not teach about the recognition; the guru enacts it, and the student catches what the dialogue or silence enacts.
+The student's preparation, through practice, study, and ethical observance, produces the conditions for transmission to land.
+The transmission itself is something the student receives rather than achieves.
+Nisargadatta Maharaj's *I Am That* is a guru recorded in this technical sense.
+The dialogues are not a teaching for the general reader but the residue of work that was being done in the room.
+Ram Dass's account of meeting Neem Karoli Baba, Maharaji, and having his unspoken thought about his recently deceased mother named back to him is the most circulated English-language testimony of an encounter with a satguru.
+The *only God* story is its compact form.
+The pattern is consistent across lineages.
+The guru does not teach about the recognition.
+The guru enacts it, and the student catches what the dialogue or silence enacts.

 The Western reception and its failure modes

 The English word guru lost its technical sense quickly after entering common usage in the 1960s.
-It now applies to almost any teacher, mentor, or self-styled authority — fitness guru, productivity guru, style guru — and the dilution is the source of much of the confusion that surrounds the role.
-The 1970s and 1980s in the West produced several large guru-led communities whose teachers were later credibly accused of financial, sexual or psychological abuse — the inheritances of Muktananda, Chögyam Trungpa, Bhagwan Shree Rajneesh and others remain contested for this reason.
-The pattern is consistent enough to be a category problem: the absolute trust the role asks for is structurally vulnerable to abuse, and Western students arriving without the institutional and lineage safeguards of the Indian or Tibetan systems were unusually exposed.
-The opposite error is to treat the entire role as a fraud — which writes off, among other things, the genuine transmission that has carried recognition across centuries in the lineages that did not collapse.
+It now applies to almost any teacher, mentor, or self-styled authority: fitness guru, productivity guru, style guru.
+That dilution is the source of much confusion surrounding the role.
+The 1970s and 1980s produced several large guru-led communities in the West whose teachers were later credibly accused of financial, sexual, or psychological abuse.
+The inheritances of Muktananda, Chögyam Trungpa, and Bhagwan Shree Rajneesh remain contested for this reason.
+The pattern is consistent enough to be a structural problem.
+The absolute trust the role asks for is vulnerable to abuse.
+Western students arriving without the institutional and lineage safeguards of the Indian or Tibetan systems were unusually exposed.
+The opposite error is to treat the entire role as a fraud.
+That conclusion writes off, among other things, the genuine transmission that has carried recognition across centuries in the lineages that did not collapse.

 In the index

-Ram Dass is the index's primary articulation of an explicit guru-śiṣya relationship rendered for an American audience — his entire late teaching is structured around the encounter with Maharaji, and the *only God* story is the recognition rendered into one paragraph.
+Ram Dass is the index's primary articulation of an explicit guru-śiṣya relationship rendered for an American audience.
+His entire late teaching is structured around the encounter with Maharaji.
+The *only God* story renders that recognition into one paragraph.
 Nisargadatta's *I Am That* is a guru recorded with a tape machine; the dialogues retain the heat of the original room.
-Mooji's satsang carries the Ramana Maharshi → Papaji → Mooji lineage into the present in an unusually warm idiom.
-On the Buddhist side, Pema Chödrön's course and the Plum Village teaching are conducted within the lama and thầy relationships rather than under the Sanskrit term but operate in recognisably the same structural role.
-Sadhguru explicitly retains the title and the institutional weight that goes with it, and is the index's clearest contemporary public guru in the strong sense.
+Mooji's satsang carries the Ramana Maharshi§Papaji§ → Mooji lineage into the present in an unusually warm idiom.
+On the Buddhist side, Pema Chödrön's course and the Plum Village teaching are conducted within the lama and thầy relationships rather than under the Sanskrit term, but they operate in the same structural role.
+Sadhguru explicitly retains the title and the institutional weight that goes with it.
+He is the index's clearest contemporary public guru in the strong sense.

 — end of entry —